-Give form to the requester.
+Give Form to the requester.
 Do not send to the IRS.

-2. Name (as shown on your income tax return) on page Business name, if different from above Print or type Specific Instructions Check appropriate box: ☐ Individual/Sole proprietor ☐ Corporation ☐ Partnership ☐ Limited liability company.
-Enter the tax classification (D=disregarded entity, C=corporation, P=partnership) ► ☐ Exempt payee ☐ Other (see instructions) ► Address (number, street, and apt. or suite no.) Requester's name and address (optional) City, state, and ZIP code See List account number(s) here (optional) Part I Taxpayer Identification Number (TIN) Enter your TIN in the appropriate box.
-The TIN provided must match the name given on Line 1 to avoid backup withholding.
+intornar i iovolido del vido Name (as shown on your income tax return) ge 2.
+Business name/disregarded entity name, if different from above Print or type See Specific Instructions on page Check appropriate box for federal tax classification: Individual/sole proprietor C Corporation S Corporation Partner ☐ Exempt payee Print or type Instruction Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=partnership) 급등 Under (see instructions) ► pecifi Address (number, street, and apt. or suite no.) Requester's name ar nd address (optional) See S City, state, and ZIP code List account number(s) here (optional) Part . , our TIN in the appropriate box.
+The TIN provided must match the name given on urity number d backup withholding.
 For individuals, this is your social security number (SSN).
-However, for a resident alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
-For other entities, it is your employer identification number (EIN).
+H t alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3 entities , it is your employer identification number (EIN).
 If you do not have a number, see How to get a TIN on page 3.
-Note.
-If the account is in more than one name, see the chart on page 4 for guidelines on whose number to enter.
-Employer identification number Par Certification · Under penalties of perjury, I certify that: 1.
-The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me), and

-- 2. I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding, and - 3.
-I am a U.S. citizen or other U.S. person (defined below).

-Certification instructions.
-You must cross out item 2 above if you have been notified by the IRS that you are currently subject to backup withholding because you have failed to report all interest and dividends on your tax return.
-For real estate transactions, item 2 does not apply.
-For mortgage interest paid, acquisition or abandonment of secured property, cancellation of debt, contributions to an individual retirement arrangement (IRA), and generally, payments other than interest and dividends, you are not required to sign the Certification, but you must provide your correct TIN.
-See the instructions on page 4.
+Note. f the account is in more than one name, see the chart on page 4 for guidelines on whose Employer i Employer identification number r to enter.
+Wilde - .
+Part Certification penalties of perjury, I certify that: number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be iss ued to me), and 2.
+I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue Service (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) the IRS has notified me that I am no longer subject to backup withholding, and 3.
+I an a U.S. citizen or other U.S. person (defined below).
+Certifi cation instructions.
+You must cross out item 2 above if you have been notified by v the IRS that you are currently v subject to backup withholding becaus interes genera e you have failed to report all interest and dividends on your tax return.
+For real e paid, acquisition or abandonment of secured property, cancellation of debt, con ly, payments other than interest and dividends, you are not required to sign the citions on page 4. state transactions, item 2 doe tributions to an individual retire s not apply.
+For mortgage ement arrangement (IRA), and Sign Signature of Here U.S. person ▶ Date ►